 Daikin measures the degree to which customers are satisfied with after-sales services and utilizes this information to improve customer satisfaction.
-We are engaged in enhancing service engineer technical capabilities and improving the level of support for customers under a basic policy aimed at "the ultimate in quality service through speed, accuracy, and good manners" in the Service Division responsible for maintenance and other services.
+We are engaged in enhancing service engineer technical capabilities and improving the level of support for customers under a basic policy aimed at "the ultimate in quality service through speed, accuracy, and good manners" in the service divisions responsible for maintenance and other services.

 The Daikin group philosophy states that our mission is to identify and realize our customers' future needs and dreams, even those that they themselves may not yet be aware of.
 By providing high quality products, materials, and service, as well as proactively proposing new products, we want to not only improve convenience and comfort for customers, but also increase the level of customer satisfaction.

-At Daikin, the Daikin Contact Center is open 24 hours a day, every day of the year to take repair requests and offer technical advice on air conditioners to customers around Japan.
+For customers in Japan, the Daikin Contact Center is open 24 hours a day, every day of the year for general inquiries from addressing repair requests to providing information and advice on our products from purchasing to technical consultations.

-At Daikin, we attempt to understand the degree of service satisfaction using the degree to which customer satisfaction with after-sales service has improved compared to fiscal 2015 as a benchmark.
+At Daikin, we attempt to understand the degree of service satisfaction using the degree to which customer satisfaction with after-sales service has improved compared to the base year.

-In Japan, we conduct surveys after service has been completed to assess customer support with aim of improving customer service within air conditioning after-sales services.
-In fiscal 2017, services rendered during the summer busy season (June–August) received an overall customer satisfaction score of 4.49 out of a total 5.0 points, the highest score to date compared to 1.11 in fiscal 2015.
+In Japan, we conduct fureai surveys to assess customer support within after-sales services.
+In fiscal 2019, services received an overall customer satisfaction score of 4.63 out of a total 5.0 points, the highest score to date.
 We believe this result reﬂects our education and training in such areas as "enhancing technical capabilities" and "improving our response to customers" as well as priority measures including "speed from reception to completion" and "repairs completed in one visit."

 Service engineers' individual technical expertise is crucial to providing quality service.
 In addition to basic training on air conditioning service quality for service engineers, we conduct a variety of training for each management level and job description and provide education necessary for acquiring certification.